danestves/exchange-vue/.github/ISSUE_TEMPLATE/issue_template.md

-_(Thanks for reporting an issue to expense-tracker-frontend!
+_(Thanks for reporting an issue to exchange-vue!
 If you haven't already read the [contributor guidelines](contributing.md), Please do that now, then procede to fill out the details below.)_

 ## What are the minimum necessary steps to reproduce this issue?